Mefloquine: Chemistry

+The chemical structure of mefloquine is similar to that of tryptamine and its derivatives.
+However, whereas tryptamine is an indolylethylamine, mefloquine is a quinolinylethylamine.
+Mefloquine's structure is also particularly similar to that of 10,11-secoergoline (α,N-tetramethylenetryptamine).

 History

 Mefloquine was formulated at Walter Reed Army Institute of Research (WRAIR) in the 1970s shortly after the end of the Vietnam war.
 Mefloquine was number 142,490 of a total of 250,000 antimalarial compounds screened during the study.

 Mefloquine was the first Public-Private Venture (PPV) between the US Department of Defense and a pharmaceutical company.
 WRAIR transferred all its phase I and phase II clinical trial data to Hoffman-LaRoche and Smith Kline.
 FDA approval as a treatment for malaria was swift.
 Most notably, phase III safety and tolerability trials were skipped.

 The drug was first approved in Switzerland in 1984 by Hoffmann-LaRoche, who brought it to market with the name Lariam.

 However, mefloquine was not approved by the FDA for prophylactic use until 1989.
 This approval was based primarily on compliance, while safety and tolerability were overlooked.
 Because of the drug's very long half-life, the Centers for Disease Control originally recommended a mefloquine dosage of 250 mg every two weeks; however, this caused an unacceptably high malaria rate in the Peace Corps volunteers who participated in the approval study, so the drug regimen was switched to once a week.

 By 1991, Hoffman was marketing the drug on a worldwide basis.

 By the 1992 UNITAF, Canadian soldiers were being prescribed the drug en masse.